 A remarkable 500 people with a brain or spine tumor enrolled in the Natural History Study, including those with very rare tumors.
-The Neuro-Oncology Branch research team shared over 15 abstracts at the Society for Neuro-Oncology Annual Scientific Meeting in November 2018 based on study data.
+The Neuro-Oncology Branch research team shared over 15 abstracts at the Society for Neuro-Oncology (SNO) Annual Scientific Meeting in November 2018 based on study data.
 The abstracts included data on patient outcomes, symptom burden, electronic capture of information, and symptom tracking and reporting.

 Dr. Armstrong is working with epidemiologists to analyze the information collected on exposures.
 She’s looking for genomic changes that may be associated with the risk for developing the tumor.
-Her research also seeks to understand the person’s experience after diagnosed.
+Her research also seeks to understand the person’s experience after diagnosis.
 This will help providers understand the impact of the disease to better educate people on what to expect.
 It will also help providers develop better ways to care for both the patient and the family.

 “More and more we are learning that brain and spine tumors are very individualized.
 We must understand the genetic alterations and the experience to improve patient outcomes,” says Dr. Armstrong.

 Dr. Armstrong aims to gather enough data to provide knowledge to people living with a rare brain or spine cancer—and to ease their stress and suffering.
 She also wants to reach health care providers with this knowledge through NCI-CONNECT.